The definition of newsworthiness, by @TopLineFounder

 Again, well done.
 Your business is expanding, which is a sure sign of success.
 However, no matter how beautiful your turn of phrase, unfortunately, this media release still says nothing more than ‘small business can now be found on Tottenham Court Road, not Victoria Street.’

 This is great for your reputation and excellent for staff morale.
 But did you know that in the financial year to April 2012 UK charities raised almost £60bn?
-If being charitable was newsworthy, then the papers would have no room to cover anything else.
+If being charitable was newsworthy, then the papers would have no room to cover anything else (find out more about charity video production).

 Unless you are a publicly listed company with thousands of shares traded on an exchange, your financial results are simply of no interest.
 There are four million companies in the UK – if financial results were news, then that’s 16 million stories a year.